 Recognizing the Stages of Dementia

-- Mild dementia can be characterized by changes in personality, especially changes lasting several months.
+• Mild dementia can be characterized by changes in personality, especially changes lasting several months.
 The senior may eventually become apathetic, taking little interest in subjects, hobbies, and other activities that used to interest them.
 Also, they often begin to repeat thoughts and ideas while becoming more easily frustrated or impatient.
 Problems with finding the right words to express oneself, explaining a situation, or asking a question may begin to surface.

-- Moderate dementia is marked by more significant changes in personality.
+• Moderate dementia is marked by more significant changes in personality.
 The senior may become suspicious of others and exhibit increased agitation.
 Sleep can be disturbed and daily tasks such as dressing, bathing, balancing a checkbook, or preparing meals (called activities of daily living, or ADLs) become more of a challenge.
 The senior may dress themselves inappropriately, such as wearing several layers of clothes on a warm day.
-Memory loss also becomes more pronounced and items like cell phones may end up in the freezer or car keys in the mailbox.
+Memory loss also becomes more pronounced, and items like cell phones may end up in the freezer or car keys in the mailbox.

-- Severe dementia increases the difficulties with ADLs to the point that the senior may need full-time care for even the most basic needs.
+• Severe dementia increases difficulties with ADLs to the point that the senior may need full-time care for even the most basic needs.
 The ability to communicate, remember information or control emotions are severely compromised, as well as physical functions like bladder control.
 Extreme mood swings, profanity, and even violent reactions are possible.

 Dementia and Driving

-What should the adult child be looking for when it comes to evaluating their senior’s driving competence?
+So, what should the adult child be looking for when it comes to evaluating their senior’s driving competence?

-- Are there unexplained dents on the parent’s car?
+• Are there unexplained dents on the parent’s car?

-- Have there been recent tickets or accidents?
+• Have there been recent tickets or accidents?

 A driving test might be a good idea.
 Here are a few things to ask yourself during the drive:

-- Does the senior seem to be confused by road signs?
+• Does the senior seem to be confused by road signs?

-- Do they take wrong turns in areas they should be familiar with?
+• Do they take wrong turns in areas they should be familiar with?

-- Does talking in the car cause them to lose focus on the road and traffic?
+• Does talking in the car cause them to lose focus on the road and traffic?

-- Are they reluctant to let you ride with them?
+• Are they reluctant to let you ride with them?
 (They may not want to reveal how much their driving skills have deteriorated.)

 Testing for Dementia